-Whistleblowers play a critical role in the fight against rising healthcare costs.
-The biggest area of fraud costing the government billions of dollars of fraud annually is the Medicare program.
-Because Medicare is subsidized with tax dollars, healthcare providers that bill for unnecessary services hurt everyone.
+[Post Updated through 2019] Whistleblowers play a critical role in the fight against rising healthcare costs.
+The biggest area of fraud – one that costs the government billions of dollars in fraud annually – is the Medicare program.
+Because Medicare is subsidized with tax dollars, healthcare providers that bill for unnecessary or poor quality services hurt everyone.
 One area where fraud is particularly rampant is in nursing homes and assisted living facilities.

 A case in point is their story about a healthcare company called Emeritus.
-Most states require a medical evaluation before a patient can be admitted to an assisted living facility.
+Most states require a medical evaluation before a patient can be admitted to a skilled nursing facility.
 The law is to insure that only people who meet the facility’s criteria are admitted.
-Some very sick patients are simply too ill to benefit from assisted living and may require a skilled nursing home or even a hospital.

 According to the story as reported by Pro Publica, in 2008 Emeritus commenced a program called “No Barriers to Sales.”
 The concept was simple, place as many people as possible into their facilities.
 They say that a company vice president sent an email to employees directing that “SALES and your commitment to sales” was to become employees’ top priority.
 In the words of the company’s quality control manager, the goal was to “put heads on beds”.

 One former facility manager claimed the company’s new priority was to make as much money as possible.
 Some claim that the policy resulted in people too sick or unstable being placed in assisted living.
 Unfortunately, these facilities generally lack the trained medical personnel and high level of supervision of nursing homes.